Time Zones in Senegal

 does Senegal use daylight saving time?

-what is the time difference between Senegal and UTC?
+what is the time difference between Senegal and UTC

-what currency does Senegal use?
+what currency does Senegal use

-what is the dialing code for Senegal?
+what is the dialing code for Senegal

 The international dialing code for Senegal is +221.
 You use this code before the local number when calling Senegal from another country.

-what is the capital of Senegal?
+is the same time used across all of Senegal?